-We relied on CROs in our prior clinical studies, and will continue to rely on CROs to conduct our ongoing Phase 2 and Phase 3 and planned Phase 3 clinical studies and CVOT for bempedoic acid.
+We relied on CROs in our prior clinical studies, and will continue to rely on CROs to conduct our ongoing Phase 3 clinical studies and CVOT for bempedoic acid, as well as any clinical studies we may undertake to develop BA + EZ.
 As a result, we will have less direct control over the conduct, timing and completion of these clinical studies and the management of data developed through the clinical studies than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may: